juturpraveen/articles/README.md

 And the numbers within the filter / kernel are called parameters or weights.

+## What is translation invariance?
+Why is it important?
+What layers are translation invariant?

 ### How does convolutional neural network work?
 CNNs have 2 components that do the thing:
 1. Hidden layer / feature extraction part: This is where individual features are extracted.
 Like ear on a face, wheel of a car.
 The hidden layer uses techniques of: